’90s Teen Books: The Paperbacks We Passed Around

 And let’s not forget Oh, the Places You’ll Go! — a high school graduation staple, and, while not a paperback, incredibly relevant and widely cherished, both then and now.

-Stephen King paperbacks started making the rounds in backpacks, along with the occasional romance novel — the ones our parents probably hoped we’d skip.
+Stephen King paperbacks started making the rounds in backpacks, along with the occasional romance novel that our parents probably hoped we’d skip.

-We devoured entire series before algorithms told us what to read next.
+We devoured entire series simply by following the row of spines on the shelf.
 There was something pure about that.
 No hashtags, no spoilers, just a trip to the library and the thrill of finding the next title in the row.

 Everyone had that one “grown-up” book they probably read too early, the one passed around in secret or snagged from a parent’s shelf.
 For me, it was Stephen King.